…San Jose used to be a small town…

-Jason put on a T-shirt and combed his hair in front of his bedroom mirror.
+Jason slid on a T-shirt and combed his hair in front of his bedroom mirror.
 He then grabbed his keys, wallet, and change and left his room for the kitchen.
 The morning sun shone through the windows and the remains of breakfast were on the kitchen counter.
-Jason’s mother was sitting at the table reading the newspaper.
+His mother was sitting at the kitchen table reading the newspaper.

 “You’re up early for a weekend,” mother observed.

-“Can’t sleep in too late,” Jason replied.
-“Got to go to Christine’s nephew’s little league game.”
-He picked up a pancake from a plate on the counter and took a bite.
-“Where’s dad?”
+“Yeah, couldn’t sleep in as late as I wanted to,” Jason said.
+“Going to see Christine’s nephew’s little league game.
+The whole family is going to be there.”
+He looked around for something to eat, then picked up a pancake from a plate on the counter and took a bite.
+“Why don’t you have a seat?”

+“A record player?”
+Jason laughed.
 “What’s he doing buying other people’s junk?”
-Jason asked.

 “He calls them bargains.”

-“Didn’t anyone tell him they stopped making vinyl?”
+“Didn’t anyone tell Dad they stopped making vinyl?”

-“You know your father,” mother said, “thinks everything made these days is crap.”
+“You know your father,” mother replied, “thinks everything made these days is crap.”

-Mother looked up from the newspaper, “Oh sure, they’re an improvement, but you know, everything moves a little too fast now.
-You buy a stereo or a computer or anything electronic, and before you know it, it goes obsolete and you have to buy a new one.”
+“Oh sure, they’re an improvement,” mother said, then looked up from the newspaper.
+“But you know what, everything moves a little too fast these days.
+You buy a stereo or a computer or anything electronic, and before you get your use out of it, it goes obsolete and you have to buy a new one.”

-“Yeah, and prices sure aren’t going down,” mother observed.
+“Yeah, and prices sure aren’t going down,” mother pointed out.

-“More money to buy more stuff, and everyone has to buy the newest and latest thing or fad just to keep up with the Joneses.
-All these new things are supposed to make life simpler, but I don’t know.”
+“More money to buy more stuff,” mother said facetiously, “and everyone has to buy the newest and latest thing or fad just to keep up with the Joneses.
+All these new things are supposed to make life better, but sometimes I just don’t know.”

-“But that’s what makes everything go,” Jason pointed out.
-“Supply and demand, that’s what keeps people working.”
+“But that’s what makes everything go round, supply and demand,” Jason asserted.
+“And it’s what keeps people working.”
+He took a drink.

-“It feels like we’re being supplied with things we’re not demanding.”
+“It feels like we’re being supplied with things that we’re not demanding.”